 About the author:

-Hi - I’m Kerry Baker and I wrote this book because as an expat, I know how much being able to speak Spanish has enriched my life in Mexico and how hard it is to study from the same language tool week after week.
+As an expat, I know how much being able to speak Spanish has enriched my life in Mexico and how hard it is to study from the same language tool week after week.

-I use the guide every day to create unique lesson plans tailored to my language goals.
+I use the Guide every day to create unique lesson plans tailored to my language goals.
 By using dozens of different tools, I look forward to my sessions.
 Every day is different.

 Variety keeps you motivated and you'll find staying motivated is the biggest challenge to learning to converse in a new language.